-We have six core values at
+We have five core values at

-Morpeth All Saints Church of England Aided First School;
+Morpeth All Saints Church of England Aided First School

-chosen by pupils and governors
+chosen by pupils and governors.

-The children learn about these in depth
+The children learn about these in depth during our collective worship.

 We aim to make these values central

 to everything we do at school and in life

 We believe that "love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres" 1 Corinthians, Chapter 3 verses 4-7